How to identify Tone questions: Tone is feeling, not thinking. Look for emotion

 What is the author’s attitude toward . . . ?

 Which of the following best describes the author’s feelings toward . . .

-attitudes.
+attitudes, or types of emotional response.
 Also, remember the tone must be consistent with the main idea.
 Look

 for buzzwords, such as “jubilant,” “depressed,” “extraordinary,” etc. The GMAT is too academic to have very intense emotions appear in passages; hence, adjectives that are extreme in their emotion usually can be eliminated.
 Try this: